mmsaki/mercado_libre_forecasting/README.md

 6. Results

-## Background

-You’re a growth analyst at [MercadoLibre](http://investor.mercadolibre.com/investor-relations).
-With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
-You've been tasked with analyzing the company's financial and user data in clever ways to help the company grow.
-So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

-You’ll gain proficiency in the following tasks:

-- Identifying patterns in time series data.

-- Mining for patterns in seasonality by using visualizations.

-- Building sales-forecast and user-interest predictive models.

 ## Part One: Find Unusual Patterns in Hourly Google Search Traffic

 - [x] Read the search data into a DataFrame, and then slice the data to just the month of May 2020.